 1. SaaS to PaaS

-The shift from a customer acquisition focus to retention helped organizations increase revenues in 2017.
+The shift from a customer acquisition focus to retention helped organizations increase revenues.
 And a similar shift is happening.
 Will we see more SaaS companies shift to providing PaaS?

 Ever since Zimki, the world’s first PaaS service emerged back in 2006 but closed their doors due to an internal conflict, other companies like Google, Amazon, and Redhat have become the leaders in this space.

 But as ideas for software continue to be generated and competition becomes more strenuous, some organizations may no longer be satisfied with using end-product software alone.